 Eggs laid: 30, plus 6 eggs from wild nests in Wisconsin were transferred to our headquarters in May.
 Of these six, four hatched at our headquarters!

 Hatched: 11 – Our first 2018 chick hatched on March 22!
 Real Quiet and American Pharaoh are being parent-reared at our headquarters for release in Wisconsin this fall.
-The remaining seven chicks Burgoo, Ferdinand, Derby, My Boy Jack (MBJ), Calumet, Meridian, Paddock and Whiskey are being costumed-reared by our staff for release in Louisiana later this year.
+The remaining eight chicks Burgoo, Ferdinand, Derby, My Boy Jack (MBJ), Calumet, Meridian, Paddock and Whiskey are being costumed-reared by our staff for release in Louisiana later this year.
 Unfortunately, we lost parent-reared chick Julep in July due to health complications.

 In addition, we have one Hooded Crane Justify that is being reared at our headquarters at Crane City!